taxicat1/PtHGSS-Battle-Seed-Calibrator/README.md

 	Sweet Scent has the same effect as Honey, but due to the extra animation of the Pokemon using a field move, has a delay of about 5.4 seconds.
 Unlike Generation 3, the field move animation's duration does not depend on the length of the Pokemon's cry.
 If you use Sweet Scent, set your timer's "target seconds" to 5 seconds before your actual target.

 Stand in the grass and press A on Honey's "use" or "Sweet Scent" respectively as the timer's second set of beeps go off, and start the battle.

-(Technically, Headbutt, a trainer battle, or a static encounter would also all work!)
+If you seek to manipulate something specific, such as a Headbutt encounter, a trainer battle, or a static encounter, you will need to determine the delay in seconds between the final A press and the battle being seeded and appropriately set your timer's target seconds.

 Also important: black-screen pauses between menus will briefly cause the game to stop rendering new frames, and this will stop the delay from counting up.
 This can simply be calibrated for, but you *must* do the exact same menuing for each calibration attempt and attempt to hit your target.
 For example, your menuing steps may be continuing, closing the journal, then opening the item menu and using Honey.
 You must do this exact procedure without deviation for each attempt.
 Do not detour to open the party menu, or re-save the game such that the journal will no longer show up, etc.